savannahferretti/savannahferretti/README.md

 ## 👋 About Me

 I’m a Ph.D. candidate in Earth System Science at the University of California, Irvine, co-advised by [Mike Pritchard](https://research.nvidia.com/person/mike-pritchard) (now at NVIDIA) and [Jane Baldwin](https://www.janebaldw.in/).
 My research combines statistical modeling and machine learning to understand the drivers of South Asian monsoon rainfall.
 I’m passionate about building reproducible, open-source workflows that bridge atmospheric science and data science.

+**I am actively looking for full-time roles after I complete my PhD in June 2026**.
+Download my CV here!

 ## 🛠️ Skills